Should You Run a Giveaway to Market Your Startup?

 Using giveaways as part of marketing campaigns has been around forever, and now, in our age of social media, promotions have been touted as the next silver bullet for marketing.
 What follows is a general discussion about giveaway planning and usefulness.

 Giveaways are used for a variety of different reasons.
 What's yours?
-If you know what your goals are before you start, you'll avoid wasting time and resources on a promotion that doesn't land you any useful additions to your customer lists.
+Knowing your goals before you start will avoid wasting time and resources on a promotion that doesn't land you any valuable additions to your customer lists.